-General and administrative expenses increased by \$2 million, or 1%, to \$285 million for the six months ended March 31, 2010 from \$283 million for the six months ended March 31, 2009, primarily as a result of severance charges taken in the current period partially offset by continued cost-management efforts.
+General and administrative expenses increased by \$2 million, or 1%, to \$285 million for the six months ended March 31, 2010 from \$283 million for the six months ended March 31, 2009, primarily as a result of severance charges taken in current period offset by continued cost-management efforts.
 Expressed as a percentage of revenues, general and administrative expenses remained flat at 18% for the six months ended March 31, 2010 and 2009.